Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 kept in mind that many of the considerations (for example, recursive resolver and transport protocol) can be specific to the network context that a device is using at a given point in time.
-A user may have many devices and each device might utilise many different networks (e.g. home, work, public or cellular) over a period of time or even concurrently.
+A user may have many devices and each device might utilize many different networks (e.g. home, work, public or cellular) over a period of time or even concurrently.
 An exhaustive analysis of the privacy considerations for an individual user would need to take into account the set of devices used and the multiple dynamic contexts of each device.
 This document